hananam696/Lab_3_Data_preprocessing_Azure/README.md

 **Reference Code:** See the implementation in **`jupyter_notebook/01_data_splitting.ipynb`**

-2. Preprocessing review_text column
+**2.Preprocessing review_text column**

-Before doing more feature extraction, made sure the review_text column is cleaned, so it was converted to lowercase, trimmed the spaces, emojis, URLs, and numbers were removed (placeholders kept), punctuation and extra spaces were removed, and very small reviews were filtered outusing the extract `review_length_chars` coloumn that counts the total number of characters.
+Before doing more feature extraction, made sure the review_text column is cleaned, so it was converted to lowercase, trimmed the spaces, emojis, URLs, and numbers were removed (placeholders kept), punctuation and extra spaces were removed, and very small reviews were filtered out using the extract `review_length_chars` column that counts the total number of characters.

-3. Feature Extraction
+**3. Feature Extraction**

 - Basic Text Features: